isomerpages/moe-kranjipri/_our-curriculum/Departments/Mother Tongue.md

-The Mother Tongue Language Fortnight aims to&nbsp;create an immersive environment for the learning of Mother Tongue languages.
+The Mother Tongue Language Fortnight aims to create an immersive environment for the learning of Mother Tongue languages.
 Students are exposed to a wide range of fun-filled language and cultural activities related to their Mother Tongue.
 Activities organised includes, book sharing, inter-class competitions, learning journeys, workshops, talks, cultural camps, etc. All these activities added to the fun and fervour of learning mother tongue languages.
-These platforms provide pupils an authentic environment to practise their mother tongue languages and appreciate their cultures.
+These platforms provide pupils an authentic environment to practice their mother tongue languages and appreciate their cultures.

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;